ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

    **The Population Index**

-   The population table we described before has an index that uniquely identifies each simulant.
+   The population state table we described before has an index that uniquely identifies each simulant.
 This index is used in several places in the simulation to look up information, calculate simulant-specific values, and update information about the simulants' state.